royvandam/grbl-LPC/doc/markdown/laser_mode.md

 When laser mode is enabled, Grbl controls laser power by varying the **0-5V** voltage from the spindle PWM D11 pin. **0V** should be treated as disabled, while **5V** is full power.
 Intermediate output voltages are also assumed to be linear with laser power, such that **2.5V** is approximate 50% laser power.
 (A compile time option exists to shift this linear model to start at a non-zero voltage.)

 By default, the spindle PWM frequency is **1kHz**, which is the recommended PWM frequency for most current Grbl-compatible lasers system.
-If a different frequency is required, this may be altered by editing the `cpu_map.h` file.
+If a different frequency is required, this may be altered by editing the `board.h` file.

 The laser is enabled with the `M3` spindle CW and `M4` spindle CCW commands.
 These enable two different laser modes that are advantageous for different reasons each.